plexicode/CommonScript/content/docs/strings/README.md

 between these two modes.

 - An array of unicode characters
-- String builder (A binary tree node of two joined strings)
+- String builder (A binary tree node of two strings combined together)

 When strings are used in a way that incurs a time-complexity performance penalty in one mode but not the other, the string is converted.